Will California home and rent prices drop in 2024? - Los Angeles Times

 Prospective renters shouldn’t get too excited, however.
 Rent is still extremely high.

-In August, the median rent for vacant units of all sizes across Los Angeles County was $2,088, down 1.3% from a year earlier but nearly 9% more than in August 2019, according to data from Apartment List.
+In September, the median rent for vacant units of all sizes across Los Angeles County was $2,080, down 1.5% from a year earlier but 8% more than in September 2019, according to data from Apartment List.

 Advertisement